 Welcome to Social Selling with LinkedIn.
 This is the first part of our video series that will help you develop your professional social networking skills so that you can turn LinkedIn into an essential lead generation tool.
 We’ll begin by setting up your profile.

 Your profile is a snapshot of the brand you are sharing with the world -- the public facing summary of who you are, what you represent, your professional history, and your areas of expertise.
 You want to attract attention to your profile, which means you want your profile to come up high on the first page of search results for related keywords on LinkedIn when others are searching for someone with expertise that you can provide.
 So your objective is to set up and optimize your profile so that someone, like a potential prospect, will choose your profile from several search results.

 Optimizing your LinkedIn profile

-Optimizing your LinkedIn profile starts with knowing the keywords potential clients use to find people who do what you do.
+Optimizing your LinkedIn profile has a big impact on social selling with LinkedIn and starts with knowing the keywords potential clients use to find people who do what you do.
 If you were your potential client and were searching in LinkedIn, what would you be searching for?
 Think about your expertise, your product, and your market and come up with a list of 5-10 keywords.
 You will refer to this keyword list as you complete the various sections of your profile.

 10 parts of a great LinkedIn profile